 - 1. Class begins promptly.
 A student is counted as being late if he/she comes in five minutes after class begins (e.g., coming in after 10:45 AM counts as a late attendance; missing the first five minutes is equivalent to missing 10% of the 50-minute class.) - 2.
 A student is marked absent if he/she fails to attend the class and does not provide proof of excused absence.
 Professor must be informed that the student will not be attending prior to the class and proof of documentation must be shown to validate the absence. - 3.
 Five unexcused absences immediately constitutes a failing grade for the course. - 2.
-Late or Make-Up Assignments: There will be no make-up tests.
-You may receive a quiz make-up only in extraordinary circumstances and only if the request for the extension is (a) prompt, (b) timely, and (c) accompanied by all necessary written documentation.
+Late or Make-Up Assignments: Makeup-up tests and quizzes require prior notice to instructor, if possible, and appropriate documentation.
+You may receive a make-up only in extraordinary circumstances and only if the request for the extension is (a) prompt, (b) timely, and (c) accompanied by all necessary written documentation.
 Medical documentation must be in the form of a doctor's note, legal document for jury duty, reserve duty, etc. For absence due to participation in an official university activity, observance of a religious holiday, performance of a military duty, or any other conflict (e.g., jury duty) as per the university policy that the student knows about in advance of the scheduled assignment, the student is required to notify the instructor of the conflict before the assignment is due, and if possible at the start of the semester.